 People who care for elderly parents are among the millions of Americans who regularly participate in social media.
 More than 65 percent of people caring for elderly parents use the Internet as their primary means of support and encouragement, according to an AgingCare.com survey.
-Family caregivers are using online forums and message boards, such as the AgingCare.com community to connect with other caregivers, ask for suggestions, or just vent about what's bothering them.
+Family caregivers are using online forums and message boards, such as the AgingCare.com caregiving forum to connect with other caregivers, ask for suggestions, or just vent about what's bothering them.

 "People who are caring for elderly family members often feel helpless and alone.
 They feel trapped in their home, and getting someone to care for their elder while they attend an in-person support group simply isn't realistic.
 Through online communities, they are able to connect with others who are facing the same daily struggles.
-They can build new relationships with other caregivers and strengthen their support system – all without leaving their home," says Joe Buckheit, Publisher of AgingCare.com.
+They can build new relationships with other caregivers and strengthen their support system – all without leaving their home," says Joe Buckheit, Founder of AgingCare.com.

 According to the survey, 53% of caregivers provide care 40 or more hours per week, while 36% get a break of less than 5 hours a week.